Kawelo a Maihunaliʻi

-Kawelo a Maihunaliʻi (sometimes written as Kawelo-a-Maihunalii), also known as Kaweloleimakau (or Kawelolei-makau), was the usurping aliʻi nui (supreme monarch) of Kauai, who overthrew Kaweloaikanaka and the old hereditary line of Kauai rulers.
+Kawelo a Maihunaliʻi (sometimes written Kawelo-a-Maihunaliʻi), also known as Kaweloleimakau (or Kawelolei-makau), was the usurping aliʻi nui (supreme monarch) of Kauai, who overthrew Kaweloaikanaka and the old hereditary line of Kauai rulers.

 Birth and early life

 Kawelo a Maihunaliʻi was born in Hanamaulu, an important part of Lihue, Kauai, to his father, Maihunaliʻi and mother, Malaiakalani.
 He had two brothers named Kawelomahamahaia and Kaweloleikoo as well as two sisters named Kaenakuokalani and the youngest of the five children named Kamalama, Kawelo being born just before her.

 Just after the birth of his sister Kamalama, Kawelo moved to Wailua with his grandparents and was raised with ʻAikanaka, son of the ruling monarch of Kauai at the time, and Kauahoe of Hanalei.
 As a young boy Kawelo overate.
 In order to occupy him, his grandparents encouraged activities such as canoeing.
 His competitiveness would develop while playing games and other activities with Kauahoe, who Kawelo began to see as inferior to himself in many ways.
 The two boys were closely related but ʻAikanaka was always considered the superior of the three and always given his way in all things.